sergrt/CameraAiDetector/README.md

 ## Installation
 1. Download latest package from the "Releases" section
+2. Prepare AI backend.
+Choose one and setup:
+   1. Codeproject AI:
-2. Download and install CodeProject AI from here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way
+      - Download and install CodeProject AI from here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way
-3. Enable YOLOv5 from CodeProject AI dashboard - select one suitable for your platform
+      - Enable YOLOv5 from CodeProject AI dashboard - select one suitable for your platform
+   2. OpenCV AI DNN:
+      - Download YOLOv5 onnx file (see "Releases" section) - yolov5s recommended
+      - (For CUDA) Download OpenCV_CUDA_libs (see "Releases" section)
+      - Replace application libs with CUDA-enabled libs
-4. Create new Telegram bot and obtain bot token
+3. Create new Telegram bot and obtain bot token
-5. Update `settings.json` file.
+4. Update `settings.json` file.
 At least these parameters should be set:
    - `source` - video stream URL or video file path
    - `storage_path` - exisiting folder to store videos and images
    - `bot_token` - Telegram bot token
    - `allowed_users` - add yourself here
+   - in case OpenCV AI DNN is preffered, set `use_codeproject_ai` to false, and point `onnx_file_path` to onnx file
-6. Run app and  send `/start` to your bot
+5. Run app and  send `/start` to your bot

+## AI backend notes
+OpenCV DNN or CodeProject AI can be used to analyze video stream.
+Some notes to consider:
+- Both provides CUDA support
+- OpenCV DNN uses more RAM
+- Performance depends on hardware.
+CUDA-enabled OpenCV and CodeProject AI seem to perform really close to each other
+- Compiling OpenCV with CUDA support for Windows is _really_ slow

 ## Configuration
 Configuration is stored in `settings.json` file, and options are (mostly) self-explanatory.
 Some notes: